Finding Cheap Cars

 Create a budget.
 Can you pay off your loan in 36 months?
 Or at least 48?
 You don’t want to spend more 3-4 years to pay off an old car.
 How much will new tires, insurance, and maintenance cost?
 How much will you drive?
 Know your numbers.

-When you know what you can afford, check out online sites like Cars.com, UsedCars.com, CarsDirect.com and Car.com, newspapers and community bulletin boards for ads.
+When you know what you can afford, check out online sites like Cars.com, UsedCars.com, CarsDirect.com and Car.com, newspapers and community bulletin boards and used car dealerships for ads.
 Make a list of cars you are interested in.
 Compare prices with recommended prices at Kelley Blue Book.

 Another option is Carmax, which offers free vehicle history reports, certified inspections, and a 5-Day Money-Back Guarantee.